SAEON/academic-kickstart/content/authors/capepeninsula/_index.md

 - Core study sites
 ---

 The Cape Peninsula is one of the most biodiverse and imperilled landscapes in the world.
-Much of the upland vegetation is protected by Table Mountain National Park, but it faces significant threats from surrounding urban areas...
+Much of the upland vegetation is protected by Table Mountain National Park, but it faces significant threats from surrounding urban areas.